 The mission of AVSI is to implement cooperation projects in various sectors with a preferential focus on education, meaning that the person is accompanied towards self-discovery and recognition that the other person is a resource.
 Each project is conceived as an instrument to promote this awareness in everyone involved, has in itself a need for communicating and sharing, and creates an impact capable of generating a positive change.

-Internship will concern urban development and regeneration interventions based on an integrated, participative and inclusive approach.
-They will take place in Jordan, Lebanon, Mozambique, Jordan, Kenya or Uganda.
+The proposed internships took place in Jordan and Lebanon, concerning urban development and regeneration interventions based on an integrated, participative and inclusive approach.

 CELIM is an Non-governmental Organisation founded in 1954, registered in the OSC (Civil Society Organisations) book of the Italian Agency for Development Cooperation (AICS) and recognized by the European Union.
 CELIM handles projects of international cooperation in Africa, in the Balkans and in the Middle East, with the help of numerous volunteers and professionals on the one side and the cooperation of local authorities on the other.

-Alessandro Salimei is the reference person for this initiative.
-The internship will take place in North Macedonia and will focus on securing decent housing conditions.
+Alessandro Salimei is the reference person for the internships, that took place in North Macedonia and were focused on securing decent housing conditions.

 Istituto Oikos is a non-profit organisation that operates in Europe and in the South of the world to safeguard biodiversity and to promote the widespread adoption of more sustainable lifestyles.
 The Institute’s mission is to contribute to preserving ecosystems and supporting development through professionalism, innovation and active participation.

-LVIA is an Italian association which was founded in 1966, inspired by the reformist thrust of the Second Vatican Council and the values of justice and peace.
+LVIA – Lay Volunteers International Association is an Italian association which was founded in 1966, inspired by the reformist thrust of the Second Vatican Council and the values of justice and peace.
 LVIA is active in 10 African countries and deals with international solidarity and cooperation, committed to fostering ways of local and global change to overcome extreme poverty, reinforce equitable and sustainable development and enhance dialogue between Italian and African communities.

-The internship will take place in Kenya.
-The work involved will be on local development in the energy sector.
+The internship took place in Kenya.
+The work was focused on local development and monitoring of projects in the energy sector.

-Marco Ferrario is the reference person for this internship.
-The internship will take place in India and will focus on architectural and engineering solutions to be offered through an innovative digital project designed to improve the standards and safety of buildings in informal settlements.
+Marco Ferrario is the reference person for the internship, that took place in India and was focused on architectural and engineering solutions to be offered through an innovative digital project designed to improve the standards and safety of buildings in informal settlements.

 Relationships Inspiring Social Enterprise (rise) is a US registered 501(c)(3) non-profit and manages the social responsibility program for BOND Events.
 Formed in 2016, rise believes in the importance of a world where sustainable social businesses, created by local social entrepreneurs, are provided with resources, knowledge, and the professional community needed to be successful and transformational in their communities.